pcsteppan/advent-of-code-2025/README.md

   <summary>Spoiler - approach</summary>

   - nested loops are O(n x (n-1)/2) not O(n^2) - generate all unique pairs once, sort by distance, process in order
+  - the "graph" doesn't store edges - just tracks which group each node belongs to via `map[Vec3]int`
+  - `Connect(a, b)` handles 4 cases: both nodes already grouped (merge groups), one grouped (add other to that group), neither grouped (create new group)
+  - track `NodeCount` and `GroupCount` to know when all nodes are in one connected component (part 2 answer)

+  _addendum_:
+  this is essentially a union-find (disjoint set) structure, but my merge is O(n) since I iterate all nodes to update group IDs. union-find uses pointers, so merge is O(1). for a larger input size, that optimization would be useful

 </details>